sbb-design-systems/digital.sbb.ch/src/en/foundation/language/button-and-links/button-and-links.md

 ## Links

 Links lead to additional content or contexts.
-Their label must make clear where the link leads or what users can expect to find there.
+The label must give a clear indication of where the link leads to or what users can expect there.

 Recommendations: